ahmadkhairallah/Mobasher-NextProject/README.md

 Key Features & Functionality

+Caching Technique: Performance was enhanced by reducing redundant network requests and enabling faster resource loading in subsequent requests compared to the initial load.
+This ensures that frequently accessed data is retrieved from the cache, minimizing response time and improving the user experience.

+Note: Fetching products might experience some delay on the initial request.
+Due to time constraints, I couldn't fully optimize this aspect.
+It remains a point for future improvement.

 Categories Page
 API Integration: Fetches root categories using GET_ROOT_CATEGORIES GraphQL query.
 UI Components: Displays categories in a clean, responsive layout.